robertocolabene/BBModules/README.md

 - <b>not affected by probability</b>: the journey won't be affeceted by probability.<br>

 <b>The limits of this function.</b><br>
-- This function can work only in not continuum mode.
+- This function cannot work only in continuum mode.
 - If you're working with a signal you have to be sure that returns to 0 to recompute probability for the next one.
-- Working not in continuum mode  may cause attached notes or gates or triggers, read under.
+- Working in not continuum mode  may cause attached notes or gates or triggers, read under.

 ### The Continuum
 There are two modes of working.<br>